Recent Matters of Particular Interest

 Reverse Convertibles Cases

-Page Perry is currently representing clients who have purchased structured products called Reverse Convertibles.
+Page Perry recently represented clients who have purchased structured products called Reverse Convertibles.
 Known by many names (e.g. Yield Optimization Notes), they are often sold to investors as safe income-producing investments.
 They are not.
 Reverse convertibles are, in reality, complex option combinations that put investors’ principal at risk.
 The high-yield, short-term note that investors think they are buying is linked to the performance of a “reference asset” such that, if the reference asset declines in value, the investor receives the depressed asset at maturity instead of a return of principal in cash.
 That is why FINRA has warned that these products are not suitable for investors with accounts not approved for options trading.
 These structured products are so opaque and complex that no ordinary investment advisor can properly evaluate them and disclose the risks to investors.

 - Reverse Convertibles